akolybelnikov/go_postgresql_streaming/README.md

 Check your running database using `docker stats`.
 If there is a problem, change external port from 5433 to another free port.

 ### Running the Go server
-Start up the server as a Go package by executing in the root: `go run meadium_streaming` Visit the `http://localhost` to see the server notifications rendered in the browser.
+Start up the server as a Go package by executing in the root: `go run medium_streaming` Visit the `http://localhost` to see the server notifications rendered in the browser.